Research at Leeds Beckett

 - Intermediate Research Methods

 Daniel studies the neural and behavioural dynamics of learning a novel movement (coordinated rhythmic movement; Kelso, 1981).
 This is prompted by an important finding from the field: a drastic reduction in the ability to learn a novel movement (50s cliff; Coates et al, 2014).
 To investigate this he will use a series of well-understood behavioural experiments to establish a solid foundation for comparison.
-Then he will use transcranial direct current stimulation (tDCS) in conjunction with the previous paradigm in both young and old (50+) adults to investigate the effectiveness of tDCS and to see if it can reduce the size of the 50s cliff.
+To further investigate this phenomenon, Daniel is using high fidelity eye tracking.
+With this information it is possible to further probe the highly individualist nature of learning in both young and old adults.